MicrosoftDocs/memdocs/memdocs/configmgr/comanage/includes/enable-co-management-1906-and-higher.md

 1. In the Configuration Manager console, go to the **Administration** workspace, expand **Cloud Services**, and select the **Cloud Attach** node.
 Select **Configure Cloud Attach** in the ribbon to open the **Cloud Attach Configuration Wizard**.
    - For version 2103 and earlier, expand **Cloud Services** and select the **Co-management** node.
 Select **Configure co-management** in the ribbon to open the **Co-management Configuration Wizard**.

-1. On the **Tenant onboarding** page of the wizard, configure the **Azure environment** to use.
+1. On the onboarding page of the wizard, configure the **Azure environment** to use.
 Choose one of the following environments:

    - Azure Public Cloud
    - Azure US Government Cloud.<!--4075452-->